Steven-Grevera/ENC4265/manual.md

 To see your rating on each difficulty and at each level, on the corridor select menu, look where the letters are circled to see your best results.

 ![image](https://github.com/user-attachments/assets/54d9b4fb-6c08-4818-83aa-b93496d69dea)
+*Figure 213: Image of the players past best results in a corridor circled in red.
+Image Taken By: Steven Grevera*

 ## Bonus Magatama